fliermanrw/Project2.3/README.md

-# Game client for Othello(With bot option, using minimax algorithm) & Tic-tac-toe.
+# Game client for Othello & Tic-tac-toe
+# Use Minimax AI to make a bot move
+# Provides interaction with a server
 # This is a project for the Hanze University.
 For this exercise a game server was provided.
 This game server is located in build_versions.
 This repo consists of the client that provides a user interface for the server.